Can I apply to IASH if I don’t have a PhD?

 Can IASH help with my visa?

 Yes.
 IASH routinely assists with visa applications for international visitors, and will reimburse all visa fees from the start of 2022.
-Post-Brexit, European Fellows (excluding Irish citizens) who plan to visit for more than six months will require a visa.
+Post-Brexit, European Fellows (excluding Irish citizens) who plan to visit for more than six months require a visa.

 Does IASH provide accommodation?